Mahayana: Expansion outside of India

 Over time Indian Mahāyāna texts and philosophy reached Central Asia and China through trade routes like the Silk Road, later spreading throughout East Asia.
 Over time, Central Asian Buddhism became heavily influenced by Mahāyāna and it was a major source for Chinese Buddhism.
 Mahāyāna works have also been found in Gandhāra, indicating the importance of this region for the spread of Mahāyāna.
 Central Asian Mahāyāna scholars were very important in the Silk Road Transmission of Buddhism.
 They include translators like Lokakṣema (c.
 167–186), Dharmarakṣa (c.
 265–313), Kumārajīva (c.
 401), and Dharmakṣema (385–433).
 The site of Dunhuang seems to have been a particularly important place for the study of Mahāyāna Buddhism.

-Mahāyāna spread from China to Korea, Vietnam, and Taiwan, which (along with Korea) would later spread it to Japan.
+Mahāyāna spread from China to Korea, Vietnam, and Japan (the latter partly through Korea as well).
 Mahāyāna also spread from India to Myanmar, and then Sumatra and Malaysia.
 Mahāyāna spread from Sumatra to other Indonesian islands, including Java and Borneo, the Philippines, Cambodia, and eventually, Indonesian Mahāyāna traditions made it to China.

 By the fourth century, Chinese monks like Faxian (c.
 337–422 CE) had also begun to travel to India (now dominated by the Guptas) to bring back Buddhist teachings, especially Mahāyāna works.
 These figures also wrote about their experiences in India and their work remains invaluable for understanding Indian Buddhism.
 In some cases Indian Mahāyāna traditions were directly transplanted, as with the case of the East Asian Madhymaka (by Kumārajīva) and East Asian Yogacara (especially by Xuanzang).
 Later, new developments in Chinese Mahāyāna led to new Chinese Buddhist traditions like Tiantai, Huayen, Pure Land and Chan Buddhism (Zen).
 These traditions would then spread to Korea, Vietnam and Japan.

 Forms of Mahāyāna Buddhism which are mainly based on the doctrines of Indian Mahāyāna sutras are still popular in East Asian Buddhism, which is mostly dominated by various branches of Mahāyāna Buddhism.
 Paul Williams has noted that in this tradition in the Far East, primacy has always been given to the study of the Mahāyāna sūtras.